Grace Glenny, Site Coordinator

 Jennifer Casey, Board Member, Outreach Committee Co-Chair

 Jennifer has a long history with the Chicago Playhouse starting when she was Site Coordinator from 2011 - 2013.
 Feeling a pull back to GiGi's mission, she was thrilled to join the Chicago Playhouse Board in February 2018.
 Jennifer has a Finance degree from Northern Illinois University and a Master's degree from DePaul University in Non-Profit Administration.
-Jennifer is married to Dominic, has a step-daughter Molly (26), who works for Yellowstone National Park in northern California and a daughter Parker (17), who is a senior at DePaul College Prep and committed to attend the University of Vermont to study Environmental Science.
+Jennifer is married to Dominic, has a step-daughter Molly (27), who lives in Flagstaff, AZ and a daughter Parker (18), who is a freshman at University of Vermont studying Environmental Science.
 Jennifer is a Financial Planner at Creative Planning, helping individuals and couples meet their financial goals.
 She loves helping change the way the world sees Down syndrome.

 Anna Machuga, Communications Co-Chair and Programs Co-Chair